Constructing (Co)inductive Types via Large Sizes: Introduction

-To our knowledge, using parametric quantifiers for sizes was first described by Vezzosi \cite{licentiate}, although it was framed in the context of guarded type theory \cite{nakano,prod-coprogramming}: extending it from coinductive to inductive types.
-It was later adapted in work on dependent type theory with parametric quantifiers \cite{parametric-quantifier, reldtt}, where this approach to sized types was described as a possible application.
-Their approach also gives a way to construct (co)inductive types: they construct all coinductive types but only the finitely-branching inductive types, because the type of sizes is interpreted as the set of natural numbers in their model.
+To our knowledge, using parametric quantifiers for sizes was first described by Vezzosi \cite{licentiate}, although it was framed in the context of guarded type theory \cite{nakano,prod-coprogramming} to extend its applicability from coinductive to inductive types.
+It was later adapted by Nuyts, Vezzosi and Devriese in work on dependent type theory with parametric quantifiers \cite{parametric-quantifier, reldtt}, where this parametric approach to sized types was described as a possible application.
+In their work, they also give a way to construct (co)inductive types: they construct all coinductive types but only the finitely-branching inductive types; this is because the type of sizes is interpreted as the set of natural numbers in their model.
+The interpretation of sizes as a larger ordinal has been explored \cite{Abel2006TypebasedTA, Chan_2022}, but not in combination with parametricity for sizes, which is central to our construction of (co)inductive types.

 \subparagraph*{Contribution.} We show how all (co)inductive types can be encoded using sizes and parametric quantifiers.
-Concretely, we extend a version of Martin-L\"of type theory --- containing an empty type, unit type, boolean type, \(\Sigma\)-types, \(\Pi\)-types, \(=\)-types, one universe \(U\), function extensionality, and no primitive (co)inductive types --- with two additional features: a type of sizes, and parametric quantifiers \(\exists\) and \(\forall\) over sizes.
-In our formulation, parametricity is internalised via the addition of axioms, and the quantifiers are impredicative: although the type of sizes is large, quantifying over small types will still produce a small type.
+Concretely, we extend a version of Martin-L\"of type theory --- containing an empty type, unit type, boolean type, \(\Sigma\)-types, \(\Pi\)-types, \(=\)-types, one universe, function extensionality, and no primitive (co)inductive types --- with two additional features: a type of sizes, and parametric quantifiers \(\exists\) and \(\forall\) over sizes.
+In our formulation, parametricity is internalised via the addition of axioms, and quantifying over small types will produce a small type although the type of sizes is large.

 We show how well-founded recursion on sizes can be used to construct ordinal approximations for any (co)inductive type.
 Then, we use the parametric quantifiers to construct the full (co)inductive types: we construct both the initial algebra and the final coalgebra for any polynomial endofunctor.
-Our definitions do not use the uniqueness of identity proofs axiom, and are therefore compatible with homotopy type theory \cite{hottbook}.
+Our definitions do not use the uniqueness of identity proofs (UIP) axiom, and are therefore compatible with homotopy type theory \cite{hottbook}.